mustafa-707/sim_card_code/README.md

 ### iOS

 No additional setup required for iOS 9.0 - 13.x.
+However, entitlement is required for a method (SimCardManager.supportsEsim)

 ## 🚀 Usage